shsui5379/notes/English/Expository Writing/2 - Reading Sources.md

 - Go through the links in the article
 - Note the sources used by the source
 - Biases
+- What is the representation of the studies backing the piece
 - Authors don't write in a vacuum; they're a purpose like they're responding or adding on to a conversation.
 Think of the purpose`
 - Reword things you don't understand, but don't generalize
 - Things can have multiple conversations surrounding it